Emerson Park railway station: Diesel era

 Diesel multiple unit operation began on 15 September 1956 and the current service pattern was established when through service beyond Upminster ceased.
 The September 1957 timetable shows a regular half hourly service at the station with services to Romford and Upminster from 06:00 to 21:30 and no service on Sundays.
 The station became part of the London & South Eastern sector in 1982 that became Network SouthEast in 1986.
 The last day of diesel multiple unit operation was on Saturday 10 May 1986.

 Electric era

 Electric train service began operating on Monday 12 May 1986.
 Following the privatisation of British Rail the station and train services were operated by First Great Eastern from 1997 to 2004, National Express East Anglia from 2004 to 2012 and Greater Anglia from 2012 to 2015.
 Oyster pay as you go has been available at the station since 2010.
 The station was taken over by London Overground, a subsidiary of Transport for London, on 31 May 2015 and a Sunday service was restored from 13 December 2015.
+The London Overground service through the station was rebranded as the Liberty line from November 2024.